der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 String|Second path that appears with the ad's displayed URL.

 ## <a name="getstatsfor~object-datefrom_-object-dateto~"></a>getStatsFor(Object dateFrom, Object dateTo)
-Returns an object which provides statistics for the specified date range.
-You may specify the date parameters using strings or objects.
-To use strings, specify the date in the form, YYYYMMDD.
-If you use objects, create a JSON object with the following fields:
+Returns an object which provides statistics for the specified date range. [!INCLUDE[date-range-objects](../includes/data-range-objects.md)]

-- year
-- month
-- day

-For example, {year: 2016, month: 5, day: 13}.

-The date range is inclusive on both ends.

-Date range must be specified if the selector has conditions or ordering for metrics statistics applied.
-Only the last date range specified will be used.

 ### Arguments:
 |Name|Type|Description|